MikeSWang/Triumvirate/docs/source/index.rst

     * Installation instructions can be found in ':doc:`installation`'.
     * To get started quickly, read ':doc:`tutorials`'.
     * For full API, please refer to ':doc:`apiref`'.
+    * Frequently asked questions are answered in ':doc:`faq`'.

 Attribution